alexpearce/home/_posts/tips/2013-06-29-tbrowser-shortcut.md

 alias tb="tbrowser"
 {% endhighlight %}

-As an aside, if you haven't already created an alias to hide that obnoxious ROOT splash screen, I'd recommend it.
+As an aside, if you haven’t already created an alias to hide that obnoxious ROOT splash screen, I’d recommend it.

 {% highlight bash %}
 alias root="root -l"